algoo/preview-generator/README.rst

     mimetypes_storage.guess_type('toto.docx', strict=False)
     ('application/vnd.openxmlformats-officedocument.wordprocessingml.document', None)

-In case, you don't get proper result for your file_extension/mimetype, you can bypass the issue this way:
+In case you don't get proper result for your file_extension/mimetype, you can work around the issue this way:

 .. code:: python
     from preview_generator.extension import mimetypes_storage
     mimetypes_storage.add_type(
         'application/vnd.openxmlformats-officedocument.wordprocessingml.document', '.docx')

-Be free to propose an upstream patch to add the proper MimetypeMapping to the builder you're using.
+Feel free to propose an upstream patch to add the proper MimetypeMapping to the builder you're using.

 Support for 3D file on headless server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~